Steve Pittman

 Steve Pittman (July 18, 1967 in Wilson, North Carolina) is an American former soccer defender who spent most of his career in the Scottish leagues.
 He also played professionally in the United States with Major Indoor Soccer League, American Professional Soccer League and Major League Soccer.
-He earned three caps with the United States national soccer team and currently manages Broxburn Athletic.
+He earned three caps with the United States national soccer team and most recently managed Broxburn Athletic.

 Player

 Early life

 He played for East Calder C.F.C. as a child before turning professional.